yeagerai/genworlds/docs/docs/genworlds-framework/world.md

 ## World2D

-World2D is an extension of the BaseWorld, where each agent and object has a location from a list of locations.
-Agents only see agents and objects in the same location.
+`World2D` extends `BaseWorld` by adding spatial attributes to the world environment.
+Here, each agent and object possesses a location property selected from a list of pre-specified locations.
+The `World2D` setup restricts an agent's perceptual field to other agents and objects that share the same location.
+The get_nearby_entities method handles this by returning a list of entities that are either in the same location or are directly associated with the querying agent (for example, objects held by the agent).

-This world also maps to something like a Discord server, where the agent would be in one of many channels at a time.
+An event listener method, `agent_moves_to_new_location_listener`, is defined to handle the situation where an agent moves to a new location.
+This method updates the agent's location and then sends an update of the world state to the agent.

+In terms of real-world parallels, `World2D` functionality could be likened to a Discord server.
+Here, an agent acts as a user and can be present in one of the available channels at any given time.
+The agent is aware only of the activities and users in the same channel, mirroring the agent-object location-based interaction in `World2D`.